Dictation

 Speak Naturally Don't try to speak like you type.
 Use your normal conversational tone and don't worry about perfect grammar.

-Provide Context First Start with the big picture, then drill into specifics.
+Give Context First Start with the big picture, then drill down into specifics.
 "I'm building a React app that needs to handle real-time data, and I'm running into performance issues with the WebSocket connection..."

-Use Voice for Exploration Dictation is perfect for exploratory conversations when you're not sure exactly what you need.
-Start talking about the problem and let the conversation develop.
+Use Voice for Exploration Dictation is perfect for exploratory conversations where you're not sure exactly what you need.
+Start talking through the problem and let the conversation evolve.

 Combine with Text You don't have to use voice for everything.
 Use voice for complex explanations and context, then switch to text for quick follow-ups or code snippets.